-Are you interested in better understanding human social behavior, culture, and interpersonal relationships?
+Are you interested in better understanding of human social behavior, culture, and interpersonal relationships?
 When pursuing St. Kate’s sociology degree on our St. Paul campus, you'll gain insight into topics ranging from self-identity and gender roles to family and government.

 Prepare to Understand and Solve Real-Life Issues

-Through classroom interaction and collaborative research, you will:
+Through classroom interaction and collaborative research, you will

 study systems of power and privilege as well as disparities in existing institutional arrangements

 critically analyze the role of race, class, gender, and other differences that shape social meaning and structural patterns